gomesdasilva/ACTIN2/docs/index.rst

 ACTIN is a python tool that calculates user defined spectroscopic activity indices for different spectrographs.

-The method used is based on the original s-index (see `Duncan et al. 1991 <https://ui.adsabs.harvard.edu/abs/1991ApJS...76..383D/abstract>`_), where the flux in the cores of the activity sensitive lines is divided by reference pseudo-continuum regions.
+The method used is based on the original S-index (see `Duncan et al. 1991 <https://ui.adsabs.harvard.edu/abs/1991ApJS...76..383D/abstract>`_), where the flux in the cores of the activity sensitive lines is divided by reference pseudo-continuum regions.
 The flux determination, index calculation and errors are described in the Appendix A of `Gomes da Silva et al. (2021) <https://ui.adsabs.harvard.edu/abs/2021A%26A...646A..77G/abstract>`_.
 The errors are the photon noise, however there is an option to include extra noise, which is added in quadrature to the overall errors.